code-not-found/code-not-found.github.io/_posts/jms/2014-01-11-jms-apache-activemq-installation.md

     <img src="{{ site.url }}/assets/images/jms/windows-apache-activemq-startup-trace.png" alt="windows apache activemq startup trace">
 </figure>

-One of the latest log entries will mention '<var>ActiveMQ WebConsole available at http://0.0.0.0:8161/</var>'.
+One of the latest log entries will mention <var>'ActiveMQ WebConsole available at http://0.0.0.0:8161/'</var>.
 This indicates that ActiveMQ was successfully started.

 # Install ActiveMQ on Unix

 Extract the Unix binaries archive downloaded in the first step.
 The extracted root directory should contain a number of files and subdirectories as shown below.
-From now on we will refer to this directory as: '<var>[activemq_unix_install_dir]</var>'.
+From now on we will refer to this directory as: <var>[activemq_unix_install_dir]</var>.

 <figure>
     <img src="{{ site.url }}/assets/images/jms/unix-apache-activemq-files.png" alt="unix apache activemq files">
 </figure>

-Open a terminal and navigate to <file>[activemq_unix_install_dir]</file>.
-Change to the <file>bin</file> subdirectory and execute the following command to start ActiveMQ as a foreground process:
+Open a terminal and navigate to <var>[activemq_unix_install_dir]</var>.
+Change to the <var>bin</var> subdirectory and execute the following command to start ActiveMQ as a foreground process:

 ``` plaintext
 ./activemq console
 ```

-The ActiveMQ broker can also be started as a background process (note that the corresponding process identifier is stored in the <file>[activemq_unix_install_dir]/data</file> directory for future reference).
+The ActiveMQ broker can also be started as a background process (note that the corresponding process identifier is stored in the <var>[activemq_unix_install_dir]/data</var> directory for future reference).
 In order to achieve this, execute the following command instead of the above (hit "<kbd>CTRL+C</kbd>" first if you already started using a foreground process).

 ``` plaintext
 ./activemq start